 - if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal and Assistant Principal. - If the Principal or Assistant Principal is unavailable, a person from the leadership team or wellbeing team will take on this role. - If the concerns relate to the conduct of the Assistant Principal, leadership team or wellbeing team notify the School Principal.
-Where the person nominated above is the principal notify the relevant regional office who must then take on responsibility for ensuring our school follows these procedures.
+Where the concerns relate to the principal, notify the relevant regional office who must then take on responsibility for ensuring our school follows these procedures.